Details on How to Take the ASVAB

 - Any history of involvement with the police

 It is best to answer these questions with complete honesty.
 If you do fulfill the eligibility criteria, the recruiter will guide you through the registration process.
-The recruiter also provides any other necessary information that you may need to take ASVAB test.
+The recruiter also provides any other necessary information that you may need to fulfill in order to become eligible for the examination.

 The Cost of the ASVAB Test:

 The registration for the ASVAB is free of cost, as is setting up a meeting with the recruiter and undergoing the medical examination.
-The actual costs you may incur are for travel, buying ASVAB preparation books, joining a preparatory course, etc.
+The actual costs you may incur are for travel, buying guide books, joining a preparatory course, etc.

 Centers for the ASVAB Test:

-The centers where candidates actually take ASVAB tests are known as Military Entrance Processing Stations or MEPS.
-Across the US and Puerto Rico, there are 65 locations with MEPS and you are permitted to take ASVAB test at the location nearest to your place of residence.
+The centers where candidates actually take the tests are known as Military Entrance Processing Stations or MEPS.
+Across the US and Puerto Rico, there are 65 locations with MEPS and you are permitted to appear for the test at the location nearest to your place of residence.
 If you live too far away from MEPS locations, you have the option of taking the ASVAB at a Military Entrance Test site, or a MET site.
 MET sites may be at locations such as government office buildings, Reserve centers, etc.

 Dates of the ASVAB Test:

 You will be given the date of the test when you register for the ASVAB.
-You can take ASVAB test again at one month intervals for the first two retests.
+You can attempt the test more than once, but ensure that there is at least one month interval between the first two retests.
 You can take a third retest after six months from the date of the second retest.
 The scores of the ASVAB test are valid for a period of two years and you can use them within this time to apply to join the armed services.